Senior Living Marketing During the Pandemic:

 In fact, nearly 17% of respondents to an April US Postal Service marketing study say they have been sending more mail.
 Fully 42% say they are “more reliant” on mail because of distancing measures resulting from COVID-19.

 Consumers also say they trust mail—physical mail.
 Unlike email, consumers don’t associate physical mail with scams, and physical mail creates a sense of personal connection.
-Also, physical mail is something consumers—particularly older adults—don’t need a computer to read.
+Also, direct mail is something consumers—particularly older adults—don’t need a computer to read.

 Wait it Out?